Roxy Theatre (New York City)

 The Roxy Theatre was a 5,920-seat movie palace at 153 West 50th Street between 6th and 7th Avenues, just off Times Square in New York City.
-It was the largest movie theater ever built.
+It was the largest movie theater ever built at the time of its construction in 1927.
 It opened on March 11, 1927 with the silent film The Love of Sunya starring Gloria Swanson.
 It was a leading Broadway film showcase through the 1950s and also noted for its lavish stage shows.
 It closed and was demolished in 1960.

 Early history

 The theater was conceived by film producer Herbert Lubin in mid-1925 as the world's largest and finest movie palace.
 To realize his dream, Lubin brought in the successful and innovative theater operator Samuel L. Rothafel, aka "Roxy", enticing him with a large salary, a percentage of the profits and stock options, and even offering to name the theatre after him.
 It was intended as the first of six Roxy Theatres in the New York area.

 Roxy was determined to make the theater the summit of his career, realizing all of his theatrical design and production ideas.
 He worked with Chicago architect Walter W. Ahlschlager and decorator Harold Rambusch of Rambusch Decorating Company on every aspect of its design and furnishing.

 Roxy's lavish ideas and many changes ran up costs dramatically.
 A week before the theater opened, Lubin, $2.5 million over budget and near bankruptcy, sold his controlling interest to movie mogul and theater owner William Fox for $5 million.
 The theater's final cost was $12 million.

 With Lubin's exit, Roxy's dreams of his own theater circuit also ended.
 Only one other of the projected Roxy chain was built: the Roxy Midway Theatre on Broadway, on Manhattan's Upper West Side, also designed by Ahlschlager.
 It was nearly completed when it was sold to Warner Bros., who opened it as Warner's Beacon in 1929.